 The three most rewarding experiences in my musical career, would be a successful performance, great feedback on a new composition, and watching the progress of my student's skill.
 I have taught students from elementary school all the way to those that are older than me.
 I keep my lessons fun, efficient, and applicable.
 I give students assignments to work on, so they don't forget what I teach, and so they can expand upon the concepts given in lessons, which familiarizes them with the information.
 I look forward to helping you unlock your potential!

 While I have playing the saxophone upwards of 10 years now, I have only been getting professionally paid gigs for about half that time.
-While a majority of these gigs were with various jazz groups, I have also played several R&B and Pop-rock gigs as well.
-While the professional scene for classical saxophone is limited, there have been a few times where i have played with a classical saxophone quartet as well.
-So although my professional career may seem unimpressive compared to some who can boast decades of performances, my education as well as experience with a variety of music has brought, and continued to bring me a wide variety of gigs in various styles.
+While a majority of these gigs were with various jazz groups, I have also played R&B, funk, and Pop-rock gigs.
+I currently play with the bands: Happy Medium Band, Lord Gord and the Posse, and Ashaya and the Get Down.
+While the professional scene for classical saxophone is limited, there have been a few times where I have played with a classical saxophone quartet as well.
+So although my professional career may seem unimpressive compared to some who can boast decades of performances, my education as well as experience with varieties of music genres has brought, and continued to bring me, a wide variety of gigs in various styles.

 Starting at the beginning of my high school career, I would give saxophone lessons to middle school and elementary school students.
 As time went on, I received other students from different ages.